Build Modes & Effort

 <Tab title="Build on Autopilot">

-Each task goes through acceptance verification automatically
+* Each task goes through acceptance verification before the next starts

 <Tip>